dilum-randira/Nural_Network_Animation/README.md

-# Neural Network Animation
+# Neural Network Explorer

-Welcome to **Neural Network Animation Project**!
+Welcome to **Neural Network Explorer Project**!
 This website showcases three exciting and interactive components:
 - A **Neural Network Animation**
 - An **Advanced Calculator**
 - A **Fun Game**